sadkowsk/native-lands-locator/README.md

 Interestingly though not surprisingly, in its technical report for GPT-4, OpenAI (2023) announces it no longer discloses details on the architectures and other aspects of its models:
 > "Given both the competitive landscape and the safety implications of large-scale models like GPT-4, this report contains no further details about the architecture (including model size), hardware, training compute, dataset construction, training method, or similar."[^4]

-Nonetheless, it is not unreasonable to guess Algorithm 10 adjusted for GPT-4 might include the following changes:
+As a guess, Algorithm 10 adjusted for GPT-4 might include the following changes:
-- Increased Parameters and Scale: Adjust the size of matrices and dimensions (e.g., embeddings, MLP layers) to reflect a larger model scale.
+- **Line 2:** updated token and positional embedding matrices
-- Advanced Attention Mechanisms: Modify Line 6 to incorporate more efficient or adaptive attention mechanisms, potentially beyond sparse attention.
+- **Line 6:** more efficient or adaptive attention mechanisms, potentially beyond sparse attention
-- Optimized Token and Positional Embeddings: Update the token and positional embedding matrices (Line 2) to reflect advancements in tokenization and embedding techniques.
-- Enhanced Layer Normalization and MLP Activation: Revise the layer normalization and MLP activation processes (Lines 5, 7, 8, and 10) for improved efficiency and effectiveness.
+- **Lines 5, 7, 8, 10:** enhanced layer normalization and MLP activation processes
-- Robustness and Bias Mitigation Techniques: Integrate specific steps or parameters designed to address bias and robustness in the model's output, potentially impacting various lines of the algorithm.
+- **Other:** steps or parameters that address bias in the model's output, potentially impacting various lines
-- Algorithmic Efficiency Improvements: Implement changes across the algorithm to enhance computational efficiency, affecting the structure and computation of various layers and attention mechanisms.

 ### 2-B. Task Sequence
 In the first screenshot below, I instruct NatLlo to surprise me with a random geographic entity, referring to natural language processing step (i).
 NatLlo then proceeds to complete steps (i-v) as internally prompted.